 In this Erasmus+ Learning Activity the main aim is to foster the transversal skills and active engagement of staff of the Train2Sustain partner organizations, all of whom are working in the CCI sector.
-The training took place between 6th and 10th of July 2022 in Tolmin, Slovenia, and was attended by eight representatives of the Train2Sustain partner organizations from Slovenia, Serbia, Austria and Greece.
+The training took place between 7th and 9th of July 2022 in Tolmin, Slovenia, and was attended by ten representatives of the Train2Sustain partner organizations from Slovenia, Serbia, Austria and Greece.

 The questions this Learning Activity wanted to answer were: How can we create a bridge from theory to practice to be able to support our artistic collaborators on the long term by sharing our acquired know-how with them?
 How can we increase the Digital Readiness of our staff and affiliated artists and creatives?

 The training programme focused on both the theoretical and the practical part of cultural and youth work, with the aim of equipping participants with practical skills in several training areas.
 The programme was intense and offered a lot of material and formal and non-formal learning methods over the course of three intense days, which the participants successfully worked through and eventually mastered.
 The three-day workshop was held under the guidance of professionally qualified and experienced mentors, chaired by Diana Shikhalieva.

 Before the Learning Activity, the participants embarked on a self-evaluation process.
 How well trained were they to work, create and collaborate online?